-$$y_i = \varphi(x_i) + \varepsilon_i, \quad i = 1, \dots, n,$$ where the data (x_i, y_i) are observed, a number of softwares specializing in nonparametric and semi-parametric estimation have recently appeared.
-Prominent among these routines is the popular \mathbf{np} package of Hayfield and Racine (2008), which allows R (R Core Team, 2015) users to conduct, for instance, nonparametric mean and quantile regression.
-In the non-standard boundary regression model, in contrast to classical theory, the regression errors (ε_i) are not assumed to be centred, but to have a one-sided support $(-\infty, 0]$, and the regression function φ describes some boundary curve.
-The present \mathbf{npbr} package is a collection of functions that perform a variety of nonparametric estimation techniques of the frontier function φ in the statistical software environment R. Specifically, suppose that we have n pairs of observations (x_i, y_i) , $i = 1, \ldots, n$, from a bivariate distribution with a density f(x, y) in \mathbb{R}^2 .
+$$y_i = \varphi(x_i) + \varepsilon_i, \quad i = 1, \dots, n,$$ where the data (x_i, y_i) are observed, a variety of programs specializing in nonparametric and semi-parametric estimation have recently appeared.
+Prominent among these routines is the popular np package (Hayfield and Racine 2008), which allows R (R Core Team 2017) users to conduct, for instance, nonparametric mean and quantile regression.
+In the non-standard boundary regression model, in contrast to classical theory, the regression errors (ε_i) are not assumed to be centred, but to have a one-sided support $(-\infty,0]$, and the regression function φ describes some boundary curve.
+The present npbr package (Daouia, Laurent, and Noh 2017) is a collection of functions that perform a variety of nonparametric estimation techniques of the frontier function φ in the statistical software environment R. Specifically, suppose that we have n pairs of observations (x_i, y_i) , $i = 1, \dots, n$, from a bivariate distribution with a density f(x,y) in \mathbb{R}^2 .
 The support Ψ of f is assumed to be of the form where the graph of φ corresponds to the locus of the curve above which the density f is zero.
-We consider the estimation of the frontier function φ based on the sample $\{(x_i, y_i), i = 1, \ldots, n\}$.
+More specifically, this graph is the extremal regression quantile curve corresponding to the probability level 1.
+We consider the estimation of the frontier function φ based on the sample $\{(x_i, y_i), i = 1, ..., n\}$.
 This problem has increasing usage in various fields such as classification, cluster analysis, economics, education, finance, management, physics, public policy, scatter-point image analysis, and other arenas.
-For example, in image reconstruction, the frontier-or-edge is typically the interface of areas of different intensities or differing color tones, perhaps black above the boundary (where no observations are recorded) and grey below (see Park, 2001, for a nice summary and an extensive bibliography).
+For example, in image reconstruction, the frontier-or-edge is typically the interface of areas of different intensities or differing color tones, perhaps black above the boundary (where no observations are recorded) and grey below (see Park 2001, for a nice summary and an extensive bibliography).

 In most applications, the frontier function φ is assumed to be monotone or concave (convex) monotone.
 This naturally occurs when analyzing, for instance, the reliability of nuclear reactors where x_i represents the temperature of the reactor pressure vessel material i and y_i represents its fracture toughness.
 The main goal is to estimate the highest fracture toughness φ as a function of the temperature.
-From a physical point of view, this master curve is known to be increasing and is believed to be concave (see Daouia, Girard, and Guillou, 2014; Daouia, Noh, and Park, 2015).
+From a physical point of view, this master curve is known to be increasing and is believed to be concave (see Daouia, Girard, and Guillou 2014; Daouia, Noh, and Park 2016).

 According to the micro-economic theory of the firm, the support boundary is interpreted as the set of the most efficient businesses or industries that are optimally using inputs x_i (labor, energy, capital, etc.) to produce their outputs y_i (produced goods or services).
 Econometrics considerations often lead to the assumption that the cost/production function φ is monotone nondecreasing with/without concavity.
 The concavity assumption is not always valid, although it is widely used in economics.
-For example, the production set Ψ might admit increasing returns to scale, that is, the outputs might increase faster than the inputs (see, e.g. Daouia, Girard, and Guillou, 2014).
+For example, the production set Ψ might admit increasing returns to scale, that is, the outputs might increase faster than the inputs (see, e.g., Daouia, Girard, and Guillou 2014).
 Another related field of application where monotone boundaries and convex supports naturally appear is portfolio management.
 In the Capital Assets Pricing Models, the upper support extremity gives a benchmark relative to which the performance of an investment portfolio can be measured.
-Here, x_i measures the risk (volatility or variance) of a portfolio, y_i its averaged return, and φ is required to be both monotone and concave (see e.g. Gijbels, Mammen, Park, and Simar, 1999).
+Here, x_i measures the risk (volatility or variance) of a portfolio, y_i its averaged return, and φ is required to be both monotone and concave (see, e.g., Gijbels, Mammen, Park, and Simar 1999).
 Such examples are abundant in economics and related fields.